-The Dashboard in the CAM Console contains six modules: CAM Resources, Login URL, Sensitive Operations, Last Login Info, Security Analysis Report, and Security Guide.
-This document describes each module in detail.
+The overview page in the CAM console has six modules: CAM Resources, Login URL, Sensitive Operations, Last Login Info, Security Analysis Report, and Security Guide.

-QcloudCamSummaryAccesspolicy can view the information of all modules when they log in to the console as shown below:
+QcloudCamSummaryAccesspolicy can view the information of all modules when they log in to the console.

-QcloudCamSummaryAccesspolicy will only see the Login URL and Last Login Info modules as shown below:
+QcloudCamSummaryAccesspolicy will only see the Login URL and Last Login Info modules.

-QcloudCamSummaryAccesspolicy as needed to allow them to view the Dashboard information in the console.
+QcloudCamSummaryAccesspolicy with sub-accounts as needed to allow them to view the information on the overview page in the console.
 For more information on the authorization method, please see Authorization Management.

 The CAM resources module displays the numbers of users, user groups, custom policies, roles, and identity providers created under the current root account.
 You can create more resources by clicking the button below each resource quantity.